Labrador Feeding Demystified: A Comprehensive Expert Guide

 How to feed a Labrador slowly

 A much more common problem in Labradors, is the dog that scoffs his dinner in a heartbeat and then begs for more with pleading eyes.
 There is an association between bloat and rapid eating, so if you can slow down your dog a little, it is probably good thing.
-The best way to do that is by using a slow feed bowl.
+The best way to do that is by using a slow feed bowl(paid link)*.

 Feeding household scraps and left overs to dogs